-Working in collaboration with the Operational Services Division (OSD) and the Massachusetts Department of Environmental Protection (MassDEP), LBE is participating in efforts to fully implement the FES.
+Working with the Operational Services Division (OSD) and the Massachusetts Department of Environmental Protection (MassDEP), LBE is participating in efforts to fully implement the FES.
 These efforts include working to incorporate a wide range of clean vehicle options and technologies that will support FES compliance on two new statewide contracts: VEH98 and VEH102.
 In addition, LBE has developed guidance documents and an easy to use Compliance Calculator that will assist agencies in determining whether they are meeting the FES requirements and help them explore options to identify compliance strategies.

 Other LBE efforts include encouraging agencies to implement low-cost strategies such as reducing the number of Vehicle Miles Traveled (VMT) by employees, increased use of public and non-vehicle transportation, and educational efforts to reduce idling and make operational changes to increase vehicle efficiency.